reflex-dev/reflex-web/docs/ai_builder/features/ide.md

 ### Integrated Preview
 Quickly preview your changes directly in the editor without switching contexts, ensuring your app behaves as expected as you code.

+### Built-In Terminal for Debugging
+Use the integrated terminal to run commands, debug issues, and inspect logs—all within the IDE.
+No need to switch tools or tabs.